heyeveim/Loan-Default-Modeling/README.md

 I worked with 307,000+ loan applications where only about 8 percent actually defaulted.
 That imbalance alone makes it tempting to overfit, oversimplify, or chase surface level patterns.

+- Source: IIIT Bangalore Loan Applications Dataset
+- Size: 307,511 rows × 122 columns (148.7MB)
+- Target: loan_default (1 = Default, 0 = No Default)

+- Key Features:
+  - amt_income_total (Client income)
+  - amt_credit (Loan amount)
+  - days_birth (Age in days)
+  - name_contract_type (Cash vs Revolving loan)
+  - cnt_children, amt_annuity, occupation_type

 But the bigger challenge showed up earlier:

   - Income, age, occupation, and loan types existed, but not in a form that was easy to reason about
   - 120+ features looked impressive, but many told the same story in slightly different ways
   - Aggregates hid risk pockets that only appeared when variables interacted

-- Before predicting anything, I needed to make the system readable.
+Before predicting anything, I needed to make the system readable.

 <h2> How I approached it (and why) </h2>